-West Bradford Golf Club
+West Bradford Golf Club,

-With a par of 69 and a standard scratch of 68 for men and a par of 72 and standard scratch of 72 for women, West Bradford provides a good test over 18 holes for golfers of all abilities.
 The terrain is undulating although not physically too demanding but the golfer has to contend with sloping greens and tight fairways, along with the prevailing westerly breeze.

 All in all a visit to West Bradford should provide the visitor with a testing but pleasurable day out, the proof of which is borne out by the numbers who return year after year.